ml6team/fondant/components/segment_images/README.md

-# Embed images
+# Segment images

 ### Description
-Component that generates CLIP embeddings from images
+Component that creates segmentation masks for images using a model from the Hugging Face hub

 ### Inputs/Outputs